uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

    The ``oneapi::dpl::execution::is_execution_policy`` class originated in the oneDPL specification version 1.0, while ``oneapi::dpl::is_execution_policy`` has been added later to better align with the C++ standard.

    For new code, use of the type trait utilities in ``namespace oneapi::dpl`` is strongly recommended.
-   Those in ``namespace oneapi::dpl::execution`` are provided for backward compatibility and might get deprecated.
+Those in ``namespace oneapi::dpl::execution`` are provided for backward compatibility and may be deprecated in the future.

 .. _`C++ Standard`: https://isocpp.org/std/the-standard
 .. _`SYCL`: https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html